k78ma/quartz/content/4A/MTE 484/Choosing Sampling Time.md

     The idea is to filter out the high frequency signals to avoid [[Sampled-Data Control Systems#Sampling time aliasing|aliasing]]

 ## Plant bandwidth
-At high enough frequencies, the gains of all (physical) plans approach zero.
+At high enough frequencies, the gains of all (physical) plants approach zero.
 At some point, if input is high enough frequency, you simply can't respond fast enough. $\omega_{bw}$ serves as an estimate for the fastest time scales for the plant.

 ![[Choosing Sampling Time-20250908114115246.png|501]]